Can’t I just invest in whichever company makes the most money and then give some of my profits to charity?

 Karen McLeod from Ethical Investment Advisers in Brisbane said, “We are excited to see new developments in the ESG space, particularly in fixed income.
 Our clients want to know who they are investing with, SMAs of XTBs provide that next level of engagement and transparency that we have been looking for.”

 As ESG investing has continued to grow over the past few years, so have requests from advisers for assistance in building ESG portfolios.
 Many advisers want to get involved in ESG investing but don’t know how to get started.
-At the same time, managed portfolios of direct assets have also surged in popularity, so it was an obvious decision to combine the two to create Australia’s first ESG fixed income managed portfolio.
+At the same time, managed portfolios of direct assets have also surged in popularity.
+So it was an obvious decision to combine the two to create Australia’s first ESG fixed income managed portfolio.
 As we are not experts in the ESG field, we have partnered with The Emerald Club to help with the ESG screening.

 ESG in Managed Portfolios

 ESG is very subjective.
 One client may view a company moving away from fossil fuels, as a positive and be happy to buy the security.
-Another client may hold the opposing view.
+While another client may hold the opposing view.
 Managed Portfolios allow you to not buy or not sell a single security from the portfolio.
 This is a considerable advantage over managed funds and lets you build a tailor-made portfolio to meet your clients’ requirements.

 More about The Emerald Club

 The Emerald Club sits on the investment committee for this ESG portfolio.
 The Emerald Club came about from a desire to increase adoption of responsible investing in Australia.
 They believe financial advisers need to have better access to information about ESG investing and its benefits.
 This information can then be passed on to their clients.
-The Emerald Club aims to provide advisers with more adaptable tools that cater to the values and needs of Australian investors.
+As a result, The Emerald Club aims to provide advisers with more adaptable tools that cater to the values and needs of Australian investors.